NYC civil sex case was the first of several legal hurdles for Kevin Spacey

 Among the complaints was one from the teen son of “Jaws” actor Richard Dreyfuss, who accused Spacey of once groping him while they were rehearsing lines.

-In 2019, prosecutors in Nantucket dropped a case against Spacey for allegedly molesting an 18-year-old bus boy, after the accuser stopped cooperating.
+In 2019, prosecutors in Nantucket, Massachusetts, dropped a case against Spacey for allegedly molesting an 18-year-old bus boy, after the accuser stopped cooperating.

 Spacey has denied all allegations.
 When he took the stand at his Manhattan Federal Court trial, he said he wracked his brain when first accused by Rapp but never doubted his innocence.